The State of Effective Employee Communication | Chapter 1

 Communication issues also produce high employee turnover.
 Poor communication can contribute to workplace stress which leads to an increase of almost 50% in voluntary turnover.
 Replacing these employees is costly — the Center for American Progress estimates that replacing a single employee costs approximately 20% of that employee’s salary.
 In the healthcare industry alone, employee turnover creates an annual minimum loss of more than 5% of an organization’s total operating budget.

-Reducing these costs is a key benefit associated with effective employee communication efforts.
+Effective employee communication efforts reduce these costs.
 This is critical in Corporate America where doing more with less is a standard operating procedure.

 Effective employee communication is important across all market sectors, although some rely on it more than others.
 According to GetApp research, nearly half (43.4%) of small business owners think healthcare is the industry where employee communication is most important, followed by education, hospitality, retail, and the financial sector.